Otsu, Shiga

 Major Sights Enryaku-ji Temple, Ishiyama-dera, Ukimido temple, Lake Biwa boat cruise

-Major Gateways JR Tokaido Line Otsu Station, Ishiyama Station, Kyoto Station (Kyoto); JR Kosei Line Yamashina Station (Kyoto)
+Major Gateways JR Tokaido Main Line Otsu Station, Ishiyama Station, Kyoto Station (Kyoto); JR Kosei Line Yamashina Station (Kyoto)

 Claim to Fame Capital of Shiga Prefecture.
 Otsu was also once the capital of Japan when Emperor Tenji moved the capital to Otsu in 667.
 World Heritage Site temples together with Kyoto.